 Fix-2 Set Date and Time settings-

-If the date and time settings is incorrect on your computer you may face this error.
+If the date and time settings are incorrect on your computer you may face this error.

-1. Press Windows key+I to launch Settings window on your computer.
-Now, click on “Time & Language” in Settings window.
+2. Now, click on “Time & Language” in the Settings window.

-2. Under Time & Language settings, on the left hand side click on “Date & time“.
+2. On the left-hand side click on “Date & time“.

 Close Settings window.